PradyumnaRoy-mindfire/todolist/README.md

 ## Code Description
  * Used MVC pattern that followed in the industry.
  * Created individual controllers for each features ,individual model for each table
- * Has a separate for routes .
+ * Has a separate file for routes .
  * Implemented autoloader using composer .
  * Used class,object,inheritance and namespace concept and used PDO for database connection.
  * Utilized ajax in js , working all features without page reload.